universidad-zaragoza/ML-for-the-diagnosis-of-Wilson-s-Disease-via-ICP-MS/README.md

 Wilson_ML.py: includes the code used to train the models and generate the results.

 Anlysis_Uncertainty.py: includes the functions to analize the uncertainty present in the outputs of the 50 NNs ensemble

+Models includes all the models used in the final versión of the work, and the generated results.